 Because the 2020 school year has involved so many unknowns, getting an insider's look at education during COVID-19 can be eye-opening.
 Teaching assistants understand how the pandemic is affecting both students and instructors, and there's so much

 really trying to make the best of the distance learning situation.
-"I would assure parents that school districts are going above and beyond to make this academic year as productive as possible," Wafa Asad, a teacher's assistant for grades 7 and 8 in New Jersey, tells Romper via email.
+"I would assure parents that school districts are going above and beyond to make this academic year as productive as possible," Wafa Asad, a teacher's assistant for grades seven and eight in New Jersey, tells Romper via email.
 "Their children are in good hands."
 For the most part, educators are doing everything they can to keep students engaged during this strange and unprecedented school year.

 Virtual Classrooms Are Tough For Teachers, Too

 It's hardly a secret, but virtual learning is very different from time in the classroom.
 "I wish more parents understood how much easier in-person learning is than virtual (on-line ) learning," says Asad.
 Even when teachers work hard to make the virtual learning experience easier on students, the overall experience may not be as effective as having pupils in a classroom with more discipline and fewer distractions, she explains.

 There Are *So Many* Remote Learning Tools

 Although most of the educators interviewed for this piece rely on Zoom video conferences for many online classroom activities, it isn't the only remote learning tool available.
 Google Classroom and Class Dojo are two more common tools, Dorothy O’Brien, a Classroom Instructional Aide for the K-8

 This video from Common Sense on YouTube offers parents a few helpful

 The Parents' Guide To Google Classroom from Mr. Vacca gives you a quick overview of how to use that tool.